 Follow the links below for more detailed information in each area:

-Access the Experiential Education Manual for information on the experiential program curriculum, guidance on policies and procedures, student assessment and much more.
+Consult the Doctor of Pharmacy Experiential Education Manual for information on the experiential program curriculum, guidance on policies and procedures, student assessment and much more.

 Advanced Pharmacy Practice Experiences (APPE)